 \begin{theorem} [N.\ Sibony (1976), \cite{Sibony1976}] Let $\phi$ be a plurisubharmonic function on $\C^n$ which is complex homogeneous of order $\rho >0$, that is, $\phi(uz) = |u|^\rho \phi(z)$ for all $u\in \mathbb{C}$ and $z\in \mathbb{C}^n$.
 Then, polynomials are dense in $H^2(\Omega, e^{-\phi})$. \end{theorem}

 It is well known that every convex function is plurisubharmonic, but the converse is not true.
 In view of Theorem \ref{th:Taylor} it is therefore natural to ask the following question.
-Let $\phi$ be plurisubharmonic on a Runge domain $\Omega\subset \C^n$.
-Suppose that the restrictions of polynomial to $\Omega$ belongs to $H^2(\Omega, e^{-\phi})$.
+Let $\phi$ be a plurisubharmonic function on a Runge domain $\Omega\subset \C^n$.
+Suppose that the restrictions of polynomials to $\Omega$ belong to $H^2(\Omega, e^{-\phi})$.
 Does it follow that polynomials are dense in $H^2(\Omega, e^{-\phi})$?
-Recently, S.\ Biard, J.\ E.\ Forn{\ae}ss and J.\ Wu \cite{BiardFornaessWu2018} found a counterexample on the plane.
+Recently, S.\ Biard, J.\ E.\ Forn{\ae}ss and J.\ Wu \cite{BiardFornaessWu2018} found a counterexample in the plane.

 \begin{theorem} There is a subharmonic function $\phi$ on $\C$ such that all polynomials belong to $H^2(\C, e^{-\phi})$, but polynomials are not dense in $H^2(\C, e^{-\phi})$. \end{theorem}

 They also proved the following positive result under additional conditions.